Perhaps your job-career will be found here.

 Specialized skills in the 6 Recommended Practices listed on this page and servicing our kenaf growers throughout the country will be needed.

-When it comes to technology there are existing technologies that have proven to be the most successful that will be used to ensure success along the way.
-In addition, our proven methods discovered along the way and any improvements that have developed will be added.
+When it comes to job-career training there are existing technologies that have been successful that will be used to ensure success along the way.
+In addition, our discoveries along the way and any improvements that have developed will be included in all training.

-The following are job-career training based on my model for a demonstration site.
-This training is planned to be delivered through my non-profit company Awaken Tours and Training of Onaway Michigan (ATTOM) to be registered in 2021.
+The following list includes some job-career training needed and wanted in my vision for the ideal as well as what others have expressed an interest in.
+This training is planned to be delivered through my registered non-profit company Awaken Tours and Training of Onaway Michigan (ATTOM).

-Kenaf Partners USA will be owned by ATTOM
+Kenaf Partners USA will be one of many sponsors/members of ATTOM

 Study technology for students and instructors.